TIME TO READ: 2m 15s

 Protect yourself from the elements

-“Heat and shelter are the big ones for us down south as we head into the cooler months,” explains Myles.
-Eckersley Garden Architecture are well known for their creeper-covered pergolas above outdoor entertaining areas.
+“Shelter is the big one for us – whether it is keeping cool in the warmer months or staying warm in the cooler ones” explains Myles.
+Eckersley Garden Architecture are well known for their creeper-covered pergolas above outdoor entertaining areas, which offer both an aesthetic and functional solution.

 Myles explains you can still have the creepers and greenery by installing a roof that spans the main structure.
 This way, the roof isn’t so apparent and keeps the space feeling garden-like with plenty of protection.